 The application process is currently closed.
-The last call for applications was July 5, 2017 – August 2, 2017.
+The grant application portal will open July 1, 2018 and close on July 25, 2018.
 Applications are reviewed in September and October, and grants are awarded in November.
 Final grant reports are completed in July of the following calendar year.

 Grants range from $1,000 to $5,000.

 Since 2009, the Community Care Fund has awarded more than $900,000 of Duke employee donations to dozens of local nonprofits.